SWAPNIL2804RAJ/swapnil_raj_portfolio/README.md

 ## 🧑‍💻 About Me

-I'm Swapnil Raj, an experienced Full Stack Developer with over 5 years in mobile and web application development.
-My expertise lies in crafting innovative solutions and delivering seamless user experiences.
-I'm passionate about building scalable applications and continuously enhancing my skill set.
+I'm Swapnil Raj, a passionate Full Stack Developer currently in my final year of B.Tech in Computer Science at KIIT University.
+With hands-on experience in web development using the MERN stack, I specialize in building responsive and user-friendly applications.
+I've worked on a range of projects, from interactive dashboards to real-world service platforms like Homiefix.
+I'm always eager to learn new technologies and create scalable, impactful solutions that improve everyday user experiences.

 *Key Highlights:*